makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-server-ros6.md

 Your mikrotik can be behind NAT provided the port on which your OpenVPN server is listening is forwarded on the router which your mikrotik device is connecting to, to get access to the Internet.

 ### OpenSSL
 In this usecase, OpenSSL is being used to remove the password from the certificate key.
 This can be usefull when your client is FreshTomato based.
-For Mikrotik devices, it is **NOT** used.
+For Mikrotik devices, password removal from the private key is **NOT** needed.
+Certificates are generated on the Mikrotik device itself, no need for EeasyRSA or OpenSSL being compiled or installed.

 ### OpenSSL on Linux
 This arcicle [how to compile OpenSSL from sources](https://makeitcloudy.pl/how-to-compile-openssl-from-sources/) provides the details how to compile it on a linux machine.